 - Humans Are Special: This is why Sam turns out to be so much more effective at fighting Bio-Haz's minions than Greene Kingdom's soldiers have been.
 It's also the reason why Bio-Haz, who is also human, has been so successful so far in his attempt to conquer it.

 - Jailbait Wait: If you choose to marry Cup Cake, who's only eleven, the King insists you wait until she's of age to marry.

 - The Wif Worm is invincible until you put Golden Pepper on your weapon.

 - One mini-boss has infinite HP and can only be defeated with the One-Hit Kill spell Zap 1.

 - Bio-Haz is powered by pollution.
 During the final battle, only the "King" sword, which Princess Truffle has infused with the essence of purity, can damage him.
 (It's possible to get a weapon with higher attack power as a rare drop after a battle, but it won't work on Bio-Haz.)

 - Literal Metaphor: The hero fighting his lust towards Gum Drop in the original Japanese version - he enters the battle screen and beats up a physical representation of his desire.

 - Load-Bearing Boss: Upon the defeat of Bio-Haz, his castle collapses and the heroes escape in a balloon.
-Shortly afterwards recurring boss Sarg is defeated, and his hideout collapses as well.
+It also happens earlier in the game; when recurring boss Sarg is defeated for good, his hideout collapses as well.

 - We Buy Anything: Shops recycle your equipment and any of the useless flavor items.
 This is also the only way for you to get rid of any TRASH you picked up in a random chest, and thus free up your very limited inventory for something useful.